-Owning a home is a big feat and brings with it a sense of freedom and security.
-But the process involves more than just checking the home loan eligibility, looking up the interest rates, securing a home loan, making down payments, and monthly EMIs.
-Amidst other things, there are a variety of legal procedures involved, such as stamping and franking.
-Often the two terms are misunderstood, especially by first-time buyers.
-The difference between the two will help you gain an insight into what exactly you’re paying for.
+Owning a home is a big feat and brings a sense of freedom and security.
+However, the process involves more than checking the home loan eligibility, looking up the interest rates, securing a home loan, making down payments, and monthly EMIs.
+Among other things, various legal procedures are involved, such as stamping and franking.
+Often, the two terms are misunderstood, especially by first-time buyers.
+The difference between the two will help you understand what exactly you’re paying for.

 What is Stamping?